paragonie/sapient/README.md

 The cryptography is provided by [sodium_compat](https://github.com/paragonie/sodium_compat) (which, in turn, will use the libsodium extension in PECL if it's installed).

+# Version 1.0 has not been released yet.

+If you're not familiar with [Semantic Versioning](http://semver.org/), this means that the API will not be considered stable until version 1.0.0 is tagged, signed, and released.

 ## Features at a Glance

 * Works with both `Request` and `Response` objects (PSR-7)